putuoka/c4it-blog/content/posts/cleancode-tips/09-aaa-pattern-for-tests/article.md

 path: '/cleancodetips/aaa-pattern-for-tests'
 tags: ["Clean Code", "Clean Code Tip"]
 featuredImage: "./cover.png"
 excerpt: "The most important trait of Tests?
 They must be correct.
 The second one?
 They must be readable.
-The AAA pattern helps you write better tests"
+The AAA pattern helps you write better tests."
 created: 2022-02-22
 updated: 2022-02-22
 ---